Oļegs Latiševs: Career achievements

 The highlight of Latisevs’ career is the participation in FIBA Basketball World Cup, the leading event in the International Basketball Federation.
-Latisevs serviced FIBA Basketball World Cup in 2010 (Turkey) and in 2014 (Spain).
+Latisevs serviced FIBA Basketball World Cup in 2010 and 2014.

-Latisevs has also taken part in the Olympic Games (London 2012, Rio de Janeiro 2016).
-The London Olympics 2012 were serviced by 30 FIBA Basketball referees, 13 of them – from Europe.
+Latisevs has also taken part in the Olympic Games.
 In the history of independent Latvia, it was the first time when the referee from this state was invited to the Olympic Games.
-Until this time in the different levels of Olympic Games took part the following persons from Latvia: Valdemars Baumanis 1936, Aleksandrs Gomelskis 1956, Mariss Bernats 1980.
-During the Olympic Games 2012 Latisevs serviced seven games, including quarter-final match of women Championship Australia – China.

-Basketball Championship of the Olympic Games 2016 in Rio de Janeiro also is serviced by 30 FIBA referees However, the number of referees from Europe is decreasing: only 10 Europeans and Latisevs is among them Latisevs has refereed 9 games at the Basketball at the 2016 Summer Olympics, including the men's semifinal game Australia - Serbia.
+During the 2012 Olympic Games Latisevs serviced seven games, including quarter-final match of women Championship Australia – China.
+In the 2016 Olympic Games in Rio de Janeiro, Latisevs has refereed nine games, including the men's semifinal game Australia – Serbia.

-Participation in Olympic Games 2016

 Social activity

 In 2007 Latisevs chaired Referee Committee of Latvian Basketball Federation.
-He made his contributions to the promotion of the culture of Basketball refereeing.
-In particular, he founded the programme for the support of young referees.
-Referees who have FIBA Basketball licences in the course of one year teach junior referees the particulars of “the craft”, analyse their practical work, and help to refine their manner of refereeing.